-Click HERE to register with the South Dakota One Call Center.
+Click HERE to register your farm tap with the South Dakota One Call Center.

 For more information about the law regarding Farm Taps, click HERE.

 Do you own drain tile, irrigation lines, buried power or any other buried services that enter the public right of way?
 Did you know that it is a legal requirement to register those buried facilities with South Dakota One Call?
 Are you aware of how low the cost is to protect your investment?

 Registration is easy.
 Simply email MemberServices@sd811.com to begin the discussion about becoming a member of South Dakota One Call.
 Once you are a member you will be notified each time someone calls the South Dakota 811 Center about working near your buried lines.
 This will give you a chance to mark and protect those facilities to avoid damage by excavators working in the area.
 There is a one-time $35 sign-up fee, no matter how many lines you have or how much property you own.
 You will be charged only about $1 each time you’re notified by email that someone plans to dig near your property.